Iran arrests suspects in 'unforgivable' plane disaster as protests persist

 The disaster and subsequent unrest comes amid one of the biggest escalations between Tehran and Washington since 1979.

 Missiles launched at a U.S. base in Iraq killed an American contractor in December, an attack Washington blamed on an Iran-backed group.
 Confrontation eventually led to the U.S. drone strike on Jan.
-3 that killed Qassem Soleimani, architect of Iran’s regional network of proxy militias.
+3 that killed General Qassem Soleimani, architect of Iran’s regional network of proxy militias.

-Iran’s government was already reeling from the reimposition of sanctions by the United States, which quit an agreement with world powers under which Tehran would secure sanctions relief in return for scaling back its nuclear program.
+Iran’s government was already reeling from the reimposition of sanctions by the United States, which quit an agreement with world powers under which Tehran would secure sanctions relief in return for scaling back its nuclear programme.

-Since Washington withdrew, Tehran has stepped back from its nuclear commitments and has said it would no longer recognize limits on enriching uranium.
+Since Washington withdrew, Tehran has stepped back from its nuclear commitments and has said it would no longer recognise limits on enriching uranium.

 After months of threatening to act, European signatories to the deal, France, Britain and Germany, activated the agreement’s dispute mechanism on Tuesday.

-Iran dismissed the “completely passive action” of the Europeans and said it wants constructive steps to save the nuclear deal.
+Iran criticised the move and said it wanted constructive steps to save the nuclear deal.

-Elsewhere in the Middle East, where Iran has wielded influence through a network of allied movements and proxies, governments that include powerful Iran-sponsored armed factions have faced months of hostile demonstrations in Lebanon and Iraq.

-Reporting by Parisa Hafezi and Babak Dehghanpisheh and John Irish in Paris; Writing by Edmund Blair; Editing by Peter Graff
+Reporting by Parisa Hafezi and Babak Dehghanpisheh and John Irish in Paris; Writing by Edmund Blair; Editing by Peter Graff and Angus MacSwan